Violin Plot Tool

 An Alteryx data stream with at least one numeric field.

-- Field to plot: The numeric field to plot.
+- Field to plot: The numeric field (column) to plot.

 - Plot by groups: Indicates whether a categorical variable will be used to group observations based on its levels to create a violin plot for each level.
-If this option is selected, the user is asked to indicate which categorical variable to use to create groups.
+When this option is selected, you are asked to indicate which categorical variable to use to create groups.

 - Enter a title for the plot: An optional main title for the plot.